 - The eTMF skeleton structure can be used for future studies

 - Stakeholders can upload, manage, and access documents from anywhere

 - Documents in the eTMF can be stored in a secure, and reliable manner with only access to your team

 - eTMF ensures all the clinical trial documents are within the regulatory standards

 - Quick tracking

-- eTMF provides quick tracking of documents and notifies missing documents to meet regulatory compliance.
+- eTMF provides quick tracking of documents and notifies of missing documents to meet regulatory compliance

 Patient management software helps manage, organize, and track treatments and visits of patients in clinical trials.
 It improves participant patient experience and provides an end-to-end clinical trial management solution that tracks the journey of the patient on a single platform.